Hong Kong legal and accounting and tax considerations in 2022

 - When employing local or foreign workers, employers must comply with the Employment (Amendment) (No.2) Ordinance 2018.
 These laws resemble the English system of labor laws, in terms of employer responsibility;

 - With effect from 1 May 2017, the Statutory Minimum Wage rate was raised from $32.5 per hour to $34.5 per hour;

 - All employees must contribute to their employee’s social security fund.
 The contributions are divided equally among employees earning above US$916 (5%) and employers (5%).

 Licensing in Hong Kong

-- Every year, our Client will face the following recurring costs for their active companies: i) business registration renewal ii) annual return filing and iii) audited financial statements submission;
+- Every year, our Client will face the following recurring costs for their active companies: i) business registration renewal ii) annual return filing and iii) audited financial statements;

-- Healy Consultants provides our Clients with company de-registration service in Hong Kong.
-Please note that our fee for this service is US$2,450 and the process takes a minimum of 6 months.
+- Our renewal team also provides our Clients with company de-registration service in Hong Kong.
+Please note that the process takes a minimum of 6 months.